tommy3001/blog_project3001_org/introtwisted.rst

 example to calculate the values for the diagram.
 The returned values (xml-format) from the Twisted event handler are read out by Javascript (example coming soon).
 Here I want you to show a solution with a client which is also implemented in Python.

-One remark: Twisted is not completely ready to use for Python 3.x at this moment (but works perfect with the 2.7 branch).

-A second remark: Twisted runs absolutely perfect on Unix/Linux machines ( I'm really sorry for that...).

 .. code-block:: python